willb6879/Class_GUI/README.md

 # Class Management GUI
 ## Purpose
-THis is a simple Java class Manager that runs a GUI built with swing and a backend database with MySql server.
+This is a simple Java class Manager that runs a GUI built with swing and a backend database with MySql server.
 It helps manage classes via input in the GUI and stores data on your localhost.

 # License
 MIT License